[Last updated December 16, 2024]

 Real estate tax forms and their purposes

-When it comes to filing taxes after selling a home, certain IRS forms become particularly relevant.
+Certain IRS forms become particularly relevant when it comes to filing taxes after selling a home.
 The most critical of these is Form 1099-S, which the real estate agent or the closing attorney typically issues.
 This form reports the total proceeds from the home sale and is essential for the IRS to track real estate transactions.
-However, receiving a Form 1099-S does not automatically mean that there is taxable gain.
+However, receiving a Form 1099-S does not automatically mean that there is a taxable gain.

 Seniors must also complete Schedule D (Form 1040), which is used to report capital gains and losses.
 On this form, they will detail the sale price, the home’s adjusted basis (original cost plus improvements), and the amount of any exclusion they are claiming.
 This calculation will determine if there is any taxable gain from the sale.
 It’s imperative to fill out these forms accurately to ensure compliance with tax laws and to avoid paying unnecessary taxes.